MSA-Lone-Star-Council/2019-showdown/backend/README.md

 ## Quickstart

-In order to run the entire application in development:
+In order to quickly run the entire application in development, if you just need a server that's running, follow the steps below.
+For backend development, it's better to read the CONTRIBUTING.md file to set up your local environment for editing.

 0. Docker must be installed.
 1. Copy ```.env.example``` to ```.env``` and specify parameters